Butterflies, Termites, and Mollusks Oh My! - Helping Students Make Connections for Bio-inspired Innovation

 - Understand the potential for application of bio-inspired design and innovation to engineering problems

-- Apply the bio-inspired design process using a concept-knowledge map
+- Apply the bio-inspired design process using the BID canvas

 - Evaluate the connections made between biology and engineering